tacoss/tarima/README.md

 ### Bundling

-`bundle(locals, callback)`  &mdash; Performs the transpilation on the given source, and turn it into a new module.
+`bundle(partial)`  &mdash; Performs the transpilation on the given source, and turn it into a new module.

 - Given multiple sources the resulting module will export an object with all transpiled sources, and all of them should be valid templates in order to work.

 - Some sources like stylesheets already performs some kind on bundling, but other sources like Javascript doesn't.

+This will return an object with a `render()` method as defined above.

 ## Supported engines